ucnanoman/dcs/README.md

-# dcs python mission framework
+# python dcs mission framework

-dcs is a python framework for creating and editing mission files from digital combat simulator.
+pydcs is a python framework for creating and editing mission files from digital combat simulator.

 Possible use cases are: